MustafaNawzat/bootcamp-iraq-2020apr-todo-list-project/README.md

 #### Styling requirements
 Feel free to use whatever CSS framework or just CSS as long as it looks nice and make sure its responsive too.

+PS: you shoudn't spend too much time on styling, the primary goal here is to learn JS and making the style looks absolutely beautiful will waste a good amount of your time